Most Common Reasons for Rhinoplasty Surgery in London.

 Deviated septum symptoms

-Snoring or disrupted sleep
+Snoring or disturbed sleep

-Breathing difficulty during exercise
+Breathing difficulties during activity

 3. Dorsal Hump